 Imagine your birth certificate being the only thing that can stop you from becoming a child bride.
 A piece of paper that could change the course of your life.

 In Nepal, a girl’s cheena, or astrological chart, is playing a crucial role in deterring her from being married off before she reaches adulthood.

 It’s a deeply embedded tradition where marriages are arranged — and often forced through — by parents or relatives of the girl.
 Some are as young as 12 months.

-In the long-run, they are more likely to suffer the dangerous impacts from early childbearing.
+In the long run, they are more likely to suffer the dangerous impacts of early childbearing.
 And in a vicious intergeneration circle, the women are less likely to rise out of poverty so that they can spare their own daughters from enduring the same fate.

 In a remote far western part of Nepal, some of these religious leaders are using their standing in traditional communities to educate families about the consequences of child marriage.